There’s nobody else exactly like you.

 - Up to a 30% permanent discount on premiums for residents, fellows, interns and students1

 The causes of disabilities are more common than you might think.
-According to a claims review conducted by the Council for Disability Awareness, common examples of long-term disabilities include:
+According to research conducted by the Council for Disability Awareness, common examples of long-term disability claims include:

-Source: Council for Disability Awareness (CDA), Long-Term Disability Claims Review, 2014How to keep your Income Strong:
+Source: Council for Disability Awareness (CDA), Integrated Benefits Institute, Health and Productivity Benchmarking 2016 (Released November 2017)6How to keep your Income Strong:

 - Student Loan protection rider pays up to $2,000 per month of your student loans